avian-digital-forensics/avian-scripts/_root/inapp-scripts/automation-scripts/script_descriptions.md

 ### Settings
 Settings in *italics* are optional.
-* :root_directory - the path to the Avian scripts main directory.
+* root_directory - the path to the Avian scripts main directory.
-* :primary_address - the address to examine.
+* primary_address - the address to examine.
-* :output_path - the generated csv will be placed here.
+* output_path - the generated csv will be placed here.
-* *:delimiter* - used as delimiter in the produced CSV file.
+* *delimiter* - used as delimiter in the produced CSV file.
 Defaults to `,`.

 ## Import Printed Images